fedoranimus/todoist-api/source/includes/_sharing.md

 Argument | Description
 -------- | -----------
-project_id | The project to be shared. email | The user email with whom the project was shared with.
+project_id | The project to be shared (a number or temp id). email | The user email with whom the project was shared with (a string value representing a valid email address).

 ## Accept an invitation